CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 ### Week 8
 - **Monday:**
-  - [ ] Morning: Introduction to News Room Challenge - Thomas (Create slides) give them PT but sell that idea
+  - [ ] Morning: Introduction to News Room Challenge - Faraz & Oliver give them PT but sell that idea
-    - [ ] Oliver sets up new PT boards
+    - [ ] Oliver sets up new PT board
   - [ ] Morning: Students start the Design Sprint - Recap of the Design Sprint and intro to Epics (introduce prioritization and voting, tasks = AC) - Faraz (Tell them about including lo-fi/mock up in PT but also to the PR once they have worked on it)

 - **Tuesday:**
   - [ ] Morning: Product owner intro (Recorded video for students to watch) - Recording (Have them watch it during staff meeting?)
-   - [ ] Afternoon: Workshop on story prioritization and voting - Thomas + Faraz
+  - [ ] Afternoon: Agile Methodologies Intro - Thomas (Agile Mindset slides) **Crafting an MVP slides on drive/Agile**
-   - [ ] Morning: Teams present their project plans (PT, lo-fi's and Mock Up's) - Shift teams (Ultra and Faraz)
+  - [ ] Afternoon: Workshop on story prioritization and voting - Faraz & Oliver

 - **Wednesday:**
-  - [ ] Morning: Multiple OAuth providers - Oliver - Code review demo
+  ~~- [ ] Morning: Multiple OAuth providers - Oliver - Code review demo~~

-  - [ ] Afternoon: Internationalization (i18n) - Faraz [Part 1](https://youtu.be/eBwjN5drg-Q) | [Part 2](https://youtu.be/0Nen6z0cIbo)
+  - [ ] Afternoon: Teams present their project plans (PT, lo-fi's and Mock Up's) - Shift teams (Ultra and Faraz)

 - **Thursday:**
-   - [ ] Afternoon: Workshop on [Scrum](http://www.scrumguides.org/) (release quiz on CraftEd) - Thomas
+   - [ ] Authentication in Rails-React-Redux using a package (pick Greg's brain and then Thomas) - Oliver
-   - [ ] Morning: Geocoding - determine what edition the user is served - Thomas Resource: [https://youtu.be/DJ7SCFwMPho](https://youtu.be/DJ7SCFwMPho)
+   - [ ] Afternoon: Workshop on [Scrum](http://www.scrumguides.org/) (release quiz on CraftEd) - Thomas (Oliver will support)

 - **Friday:**
-  - [ ] Afternoon: Agile Methodologies Intro - Thomas (Agile Mindset slides) **Crafting an MVP slides on drive/Agile**
+   - [ ] Afternoon: Internationalization (i18n) - Faraz [Part 1](https://youtu.be/eBwjN5drg-Q) | [Part 2]     (https://youtu.be/0Nen6z0cIbo) https://medium.freecodecamp.org/setting-up-internationalization-in-react-from-start-to-finish-6cb94a7af725
   - [ ] Student retro

 ### Week 9